 Consolite has wide experience of filtering displays in both ways.

 On paper they do look much better, and in many cases they are.
 However, interference filters do have some disadvantages.
 They are inherently reflective so they don’t work well on the front of displays or indicators where daylight readability is required.
 They suffer from colour shifts when the light passes through at an angle, which can sometimes cause problems.
 Also the IR blocking is not as effective at higher angles.
 The coatings cannot easily be applied to curved surfaces, so only flat filters can be produced.
-On the plus side they do have much higher transmission generally than absorption filters and thermally resistant substrates can be used, which makes them well suited to high temperature light sources such as incandescent floodlights.
+On the plus side they do generally have much higher transmission than absorption filters, and thermally resistant substrates can be used, which makes them well suited to high temperature light sources such as incandescent floodlights.
 The sharp wavelength cut-off that can be achieved also means that colour retention is generally better than absorption filters, so white light stays white and red light stays red (more or less, see 6 below).

 Consolite stocks a wide range of both interference and absorption filters for all types of light source and application.

 The answers are related.
 Red is the colour that is nearest to the NVG response band and so has the potential to cause the most interference with NVGs.
 In fact a red light would overlap so much with the Class A response that it is simply impossible to make it Class A NVG compatible.
 Class B compatibility is possible, but a sharp cut-off in the emissions is required (see 5 above) to avoid the Class B response band without removing too much of the red wavelengths from the light.
-Even so, in practice a certain amount of red does end up getting removed and so the light looks an orangey-red rather than a pure red.
+Even so, in practice a certain amount of red does end up getting removed and so the light looks an orangy-red rather than a pure red.
 This is allowed for in the MIL-STD-3009 chromaticity definition.

 Consolite stocks a variety of NVIS Red filters for both incandescent and LED light sources.